retry51776/notes/development/python/python.md

     > don't reference type `[]` or `{}`, any modify reference will presists default value in next function call
 - don't delete in loop
 - falsely values & or, need similar `or` for `None` only, I hate `if else`
 - Python allow integer as key of object, but JSON file requires key as string.
-Can be suprised load object is different.
+Can be surprised load object is different.
 - `[1,2].index(0)` will throw an error, must check before get index`if 0 in [1,2]:`
 - recursion limit: 10,000
 - Pipfile going replace requirement.txt `pipenv install`